 We've talked in previous blogs about how Pinterest, an image-driven social media site, can help grow your business.
 And while sites like Pinterest have skyrocketed in popularity, Facebook is still king of the social media hill.
-Many business owners still don't take full advantage of posting images to help grow their Facebook business page.
+Many business owners still don't take full advantage of their Facebook Fan Page.
+By posting images, will help grow their Facebook business page.

 People are visual creatures.
 We like things that attract our eye and most of us remember images far longer than we remember written text.
 That is why Pinterest is so popular and it's also why Facebook bought Instagram for $1 billion.
 There are a lot of messages vying for Facebook users' attention on their news feed, and text-only status updates can get overlooked, especially when these posts are surrounded by striking images posted by other users.